saschadiercks/browserStartpage/README.md

 ![Screenshot](/.screenshots/startpage-macbook-iphone.jpg)

 ### Setup your own links
 The browserStartpage comes with a default list of links, to show you how it works.
-It shows up with a list of popular browser and some development-Ressources.
+It shows up with a list of popular browsers and some development-ressources.
 You change that.
 Just head over to '/htdocs/data/data.json` and play with that file.
 You can edit the tabs and links to your own liking.
 Just play with it - it's quite self explanatory.
 All you need to do is to create images for your links and place them on your server too.
 Usually here '/htdocs/assets/thumbnails'

 ## Features
-- easy confiurable Speeddial via json
+- easy configurable Speeddial via json
 - easily add bookmarks via json
 - only requires php on your server
 - uses vanillaJS
-- uses apllicationCache to minimize traffic
+- uses apllicationCache to minimize traffic (it even works offline, after first visit)
 - uses localStorage to store last opened tab

 ### Planned Features